cyve/performance-guidelines/php.md

 - Do not use `SELECT *`, avoid `JOIN`, and add `LIMIT` in SQL queries.
 - Execute batch `INSERT` queries if possible.
 - Establish database connection only if necessary
+- Use iterators instead of arrays to reduce memory usage
+- Avoid string manipulations (search, concatenation, etc.)
 - to continue...